realA10001986/Time-Circuits-Display/README.md

 #### Time-rotation interval

 In "decorative" mode the device cycles through a list of pre-programmed destination and last time departed times.
 This mode is chosen by setting the "Time-rotation Interval" to a non-zero value.
 The device will cycle through named list every 5th, 10th, 15th, 30th or 60th minute, and thereby change the displays, regardless of times displayed as a result from a time travel.
 Set the interval to 0 to disable "decorative" mode.
+See [here](#operation-basics)

 #### Hostname